-The data subjects also include the policyholder, a person who has paid the premium on the policyholder’s behalf, the insured person, a person who has claimed or received compensation, as well as a person liable to repay the insurance compensation (a person with so-called recourse debt).
+The data subjects include the policyholder, a person who has paid the premium on the policyholder’s behalf, the insured person, a person who has claimed or received compensation, as well as any person otherwise entitled to insurance compensation on the basis of the insurance contract (such as a beneficiary).

 5. The purpose of personal data processing and legal basis for processing

 Insurance operations require personal data processing.
 The data subject’s personal data is needed, for example, for concluding an insurance contract and for payment of compensation.
 Below is more detailed information on the purposes and legal bases of personal data processing.

 Purposes of use of personal data

 - Customer service and customer relationship management and development, including customer communications